Navigation

 If your database uses foreign key constraints, we will detect them after successfully connecting to your external database and automatically enable foreign key constraint support for your database.

-1. If the connection is successful and plan upgrades are complete (if the database is over 5 GB), click “Begin database import” to start migrating your data to PlanetScale.
+1. If the connection is successful, click “Begin database import” to start migrating your data to PlanetScale.

 Or, if the connection fails, you'll get an error message in the dashboard.
 Double-check your connection information or see our Troubleshooting section for more information.